 The ovulation predictor kit lets you test your hormone levels.
 The test kits are of two kinds.
 One tests urine and the other tests the saliva.
 The pee-on-a-stick test indicates when the LH level has gone up, which indicates that one of your ovaries will soon release an egg.
-The saliva test uses a microscope and spots a pattern in the dried saliva that tends to indicate the rise in the oestrogen level that happens a few days before ovulation.
+The saliva test uses a microscope and spots a pattern in the dried saliva that tends to indicate the rise in the estrogen level that happens a few days before ovulation.

 The ovulation kit is accurate 99% of the times to detect the surge in LH.
 However, the kit is unable to confirm that ovulation will occur a day or two later.
-Also, some women tend to have an LH surge without any egg release or they may have false peaks which could be misleading.
+Also, some women tend to have an LH surge without any egg release, or they may have false peaks which could be misleading.

 3. Charting the Basal Body Temperature

 Using the charting method to track any change in your basal body temperature can also help determine the likely ovulation days.
 This, however, must be done for a few cycles before you can understand your body’s pattern.
 The pattern that develops over time lets you know when you may be ovulating next.
 This method is free but takes a lot of time, effort and patience.